cybercongress/go-cyber/docs/cyberd.md

 ![search-results](https://ipfs.io/ipfs/QmSSyqEqh9oSC4voDDYwEAuQczeJCyRfsx4gqecSyTcVWs)

 As another good example, we created Chrome extension that allow anybody to pin any web page to ipfs and index it by the any keywords, thus make it searchable.

+Current search snippets are ugly, but we expect they can be easily extended using IPLD for different types of content so they can be even more beautiful than that of Google.

+During implementation of proposed architecture we realize at least 3 key benefits a Google probab;y would not be able to deliver with conventiaon  approach:
+- search result can be easily delivered from p2p network right into search results: eg. .cyber can play video.
+- payment buttons can be embedded right into search snippets, so web3 agent can interact with search results, eg. agents can buy an items right in `.cyber`.
+Also so e-commerce can flourish because of transparent conversion attribution.
+- search snippets must not be static but can be interactive, eg. `.cyber` eventually can answer location based answers.

 ## Philosophical approach toward distribution